Oil tankers transiting Strait of Hormuz since start of Iran war

 The Liberia-flagged Smyrni suezmax tanker exited the strait on March 12 and discharged 1 million barrels of Saudi crude at Mumbai for state refiner Hindustan Petroleum Corp on March 16, the data showed.
 Another suezmax Shenlong left the strait on March 6 and discharged the same amount of Saudi crude at Mumbai on March 11.

-Gabon-flagged tanker Msg, laden with residue fuel, is heading to India's Pipavav port after passing the strait on April 9, Kpler data showed.
+Gabon-flagged tanker Msg, laden with residual fuel, was headed to India's Pipavav port after passing the strait on April 9, Kpler data showed.
 Liberia-flagged Navara, which sailed through the strait on March 31, discharged fuel oil at Sikka port on April 8, the data showed.

 Two India-bound liquefied petroleum gas (LPG) tankers carrying about 94,000 metric tons of the cooking gas have safely transited the Strait of Hormuz and are heading towards India, the government said in late March.